kevin-goetz/Optimizing-Pandas-Data-Types/README.md

 By making use of the pd.read_csv parameters, downcasting the numerical values, and representing columns with low cardinality in a different way (categories for strings and sparse arrays for numbers).
 A detailed explanation of how is listed in my personal learnings below.

 ### Why
-Pandas provides data structures for in-memory analytics, which makes using pandas to analyze datasets that are larger than memory datasets somewhat tricky.
+Pandas provides data structures for in-memory analytics, which makes using pandas to analyze datasets that are larger than memory somewhat tricky.
 Even datasets that are a sizable fraction of memory become unwieldy, as some pandas operations need to make intermediate copies.
 With small data (under 100 megabytes), performance is rarely a problem.
 When we move to larger data (100 megabytes to multiple gigabytes), performance issues can make run times much longer, and cause code to fail entirely due to insufficient memory.

 That's what this Notebook is all about: How to shrink your pandas dataframe so it fit's your RAM better - without losing any information.